 An ordered test is a container that holds other tests and guarantees that tests run in a specific order.

 Visual Studio Ultimate, Visual Studio Premium, Visual Studio Test Professional

 In an ordered test, each test is self-contained and independent.
-Therefore, the environment state is not retained between each test that is run.
-Do not use an ordered test in which any of the tests have dependencies on the outcome of previous tests in the ordered test.
+So the environment state is not retained between each test that is run.

 Before you start this procedure, you must have other tests available to include in the ordered test.

 In Solution Explorer, open the shortcut menu on a unit test project or a coded UI test project, choose Add, and then choose Ordered Test.

 The ordered test opens in the main document editing window.
 You will use this window to select and include tests in the new ordered test.